 Her mother looked into the glass of brandy and pursed her lips for a few moments before looking up again.

-‘We will see what happens this year,’ she said, looking at Lizelle.
+‘We will see what happens this year,’ she said.

 In the privacy of her bedroom Lizelle closed the great leather-bound book she had been reading.
-This was a book of spells, one of the few books containing information about spells and incantations, potions and poisons.
-It had been handwritten by witches over many years, and was probably over two hundred years old.
+This was a book of spells, one of her many books containing information about spells and incantations, potions and poisons.
+This one had been handwritten by witches over many years, and was probably over two hundred years old.
 But it contained information about Annua Morte, the potion she had been cursed with.
 If her mother knew it contained this information, she would never have let Lizelle near the book, she was sure of that.

 The language in the book was ancient and sometimes almost impossible to read, but after weeks of reading and studying Lizelle had figured it out, and the truth had dawned on her.
 She could use the Annua Morte.
 Nobody had told her this before, and that probably meant that nobody else in the family knew, but the book said it clearly.
 She could control the curse, she could decide who would be the one to die each year.
 And this year, Lizelle had already decided, it was going to be her mother.
 Because there was another bit of information hidden in the book, and the information was this – that when the person who gave her the potion was dead, the curse would be broken.